Homophily and wealth inequality shape mitigation behavior in coupled social-climate models: Introduction

 Investigations of climate change solutions have taken many forms.
-Many studies have focused in developing climate projections from real world climate data, from over the last 20,000 years \cite{braconnot2012evaluation, anderson06, bassinot11, marlon09, kaplan03}.
-This has led to the creation of incredibly complex and increasingly robust Earth-systems models \cite{lucas-picherargüeso2021}.
-In terms of investigating possible climate solutions, evolutionary game theory is commonly used to model important social dynamics~\cite{chen2018punishment,jiang2023deterrence}.
-Many have treated climate action as a social cooperation game to avoid catastrophic results \cite{barfuss2020caring,wang2020communicating,kempxu2022, kruczkiewiczklopp2021, santos2021dynamics, levin2022governance, Xiao_2023}.
-Some have even prioritized experimental designs \cite{Alfonso_2024}.
-In many cases, these models involve interaction and feedbacks between human activity and the environmental state \cite{shufu2022, Szolnoki_2017, wang2020eco, Muñoz-Álvarez_2024}.
-While social-climate dynamics are a growing topic of study, the existent literature on inequality in these dynamics still is relatively scarce \cite{menard2021, RobiouDuPontEtAl2025, Jiang_2025}.
+Many studies have focused in developing climate projections from real-world climate data from over the last 20,000 years \begin{LineLabel}{ED-2} \cite{braconnot2012evaluation}.
+This paleoclimatic data has been effectively utilized to investigate the effect of warming on arctic climates \cite{anderson06}, humanity's effect on the climate \cite{marlon09}, the impact of climate change on the Global South \cite{bassinot11}, as well as anthropogenic changes to arctic climate \cite{kaplan03}. \end{LineLabel} These lines of inquiry have led to the creation of incredibly complex and increasingly robust Earth-systems models \cite{lucas-picherargüeso2021}.
+In terms of investigating possible climate solutions, evolutionary game theory is commonly used to model important social dynamics \begin{LineLabel}{ED-3} to overcome tragedies of the commons \cite{chen2018punishment} or collective risk dilemmas \cite{jiang2023deterrence} which are of interest in analyzing the issue of climate change. \end{LineLabel} Many have treated climate action as a social-cooperation game to avoid catastrophic results \begin{LineLabel}{ED-4} , with analysis ranging from altering internal perceptions of climate risk \cite{barfuss2020caring}, interpersonal communication (such as measurements of future outlook \cite{wang2020communicating} and of cooperation \cite{Xiao_2023}), risk sharing \cite{santos2021dynamics} and the importance of understanding previously unforeseen risk \cite{kruczkiewiczklopp2021}, as well as exploring the role of central governance on climate issues \cite{levin2022governance} and the potential harms from long-term climate scenarios \cite{kempxu2022}. \end{LineLabel} Others have even prioritized experimental designs \cite{Alfonso_2024}.
+In many cases, these models involve interaction and feedbacks between human activity and the environmental state. \begin{LineLabel}{ED-5} Implications have been far-reaching, including potential stability of oscillations between environmental states \cite{shufu2022}, delayed reward mechanisms for mitigators in social-climate games \cite{Szolnoki_2017}, the conditions required for environmental resiliency \cite{wang2020eco}, and the frequency of non-renewable resource depletion \cite{Muñoz-Álvarez_2024}. \end{LineLabel} While social-climate dynamics in general are a growing topic of study, the existent literature on inequality in these dynamics still is relatively scarce. \begin{LineLabel}{ED-6} \cite{RobiouDuPontEtAl2025} find that the largest global economies are most responsible for the gap between current and target CO2 emissions.
+Furthermore, \cite{Jiang_2025} discuss the effectiveness of cooperation incentives, demonstrating a negative correlation between cooperation and inequality. \end{LineLabel}

 Using a forest dieback model coupled to a homogeneous population, \cite{fushu:23} finds a limited number of stable fixed-points (varying depending on the initial temperature conditions), signifying a limited number of potential vegetative outcomes in equilibrium.
 This simplified model already limits the number of potential climate futures, but assumes homogenized incentives within the population, rather than allowing different individuals or groups to face different incentives to mitigate climate change. \cite{menard2021} accounts for population differences and dynamics.
 Modeling populations as divided into rich and poor groups (with interactions in between), they find through an Earth-systems model that increasing homophily (how much individuals want to only interact within their own group) increases peak temperature anomaly, regardless of initial environmental conditions.
 Given polarization on current climate issues, accounting for differing incentives is critical to understanding how to maximize engagement in mitigative efforts.